tqandrade/snmp-fiberhome/README.md

 ## addAllOnus()

 **Description:**  This function performs ONU authorization and WAN and Vlans configuration for all unauthorized ONUs in a OLT.
 The input parameters `profilesWan` and `profileLanPorts` are not required.
 To learn more about the `profilesWan` input parameter see the [setWan()](#setwan) function.
 To learn more about the `profileLanPorts` input parameter, see the [setLanPorts()](#setlanports) function.
 If the authorized ONU already contains any profiles configured for WAN or Vlan, the old settings will be replaced with the new ones.
-The return is an array that contains all authenticated ONUs.
+The return is an array that contains all authorized ONUs.

 **Function signature:**